 Engage with relevant people on social media with precision targeting.
 Set campaigns to engage with people based on location and keywords from their posts and bios.

-Post directly to Instagram from desktop without the need of an app including Instagram stories also post into up to 5,000 Facebook groups.
+Post directly to Instagram and Instagram stories from a desktop without the need of an app.

 Mass message fans and followers directly to their inbox with new job openings or new content releases.

 From booking a flight through KLM to ordering a takeaway with Pizza Hut chatbots have become increasingly popular in the last few years with many organisations using 'robots' to improve customer service and boost sales.